kmazrolina/NAOInterface/README.md

 # NAOInterface
-Interface for controlling NAO robot in Wizard-ofOz methodology
+Interface for controlling NAO robot in Wizard-of-Oz methodology